How to account for investment in gold under IFRS?

 How should we apply fair value model to gold?

-Initially, you would measure the acquisition of the investment gold at fair value plus transaction cost.
+Initially, you would measure the acquisition of the investment gold at fair value.

 Subsequently, at the end of each reporting period, you need to remeasure the gold at fair value and account for any changes in profit or loss.